-Denmark is a low-lying country—the average altitude of Denmark is about 100 feet, and the highest point in the country, Yding Skovhoj in southeastern Jutland, is only 568 feet.
-In fact, the altitude along the southern coast of the island of Lolland, and in a few other areas, Jutland is protected from flooding by levees (called dikes).
+As a low-lying country—the average altitude of Denmark is about 100 feet, and the highest point in the country, Yding Skovhoj in southeastern Jutland, is only 568 feet.
+The southern coast of the island of Lolland and a few other areas in Jutland are protected from flooding by dikes.

 Jutland—like nearly all of Denmark—consists of a glacial deposit over a chalk base with a surface of small hills, moors, ridges, hilly islands, and raised sea bottoms across most of the country and downs and marshes on the west coast.